-The Jungle is the first of a series of immersive works by artist Noam Toran which draw from the traditions of political theatre from the first half of the 20th century.
+The Jungle is the first of a series of immersive works by artist Noam Toran which draw from the traditions of political theatre and performing arts from the first half of the 20th century.

-From the Soviet Proletkult to the agitprops of pre-war Europe, through to the socialist, anarchist, and union-run troupes in the Americas and European colonies, the project reveals the dynamic ways in which working class theatre, through its coalescing of fictional and factual material, has informed and infected radical consciousness.
+From the Soviet Proletkult, to the agitprops of pre-war Europe, through to the socialist, anarchist, and union-run troupes in the Americas and European colonies, the works reveal how cultural production, through the coalescing of fictional and factual material, has served to inform working-class political consciousness.

-Join us at the opening on Wednesday 26 April, 6 - 7:30pm with free refreshments and a first look at the exhibition.
+Join us at the preview evening and artist talk on Wednesday 26 April, 5 - 7:30pm with free refreshments and a first look at the exhibition.

 Can't make the opening?
-Don't worry the show runs until Wednesday 31 May 2017 and you can attend our associated events below.
+Don't worry the show runs until Wednesday 31 May 2017.

 What: Noam Toran: The Jungle — Exhibition